AdobeDocs/experience-platform.en/help/segmentation/tutorials/evaluate-a-segment.md

 [Scheduled evaluation](#scheduled-evaluation) (also known as 'scheduled segmentation') allows you to create a recurring schedule for running an export job at a specific time, whereas [on-demand evaluation](#on-demand-evaluation) involves creating a segment job to build the audience immediately.
 Steps for each are outlined below.

-If you have not yet completed the [Create a segment using the Real-time Customer Profile API](./create-a-segment.md) tutorial or created a segment definition using [Segment Builder](../ui/overview.md), please do so before proceeding with this tutorial.
+If you have not yet completed the [create a segment using the Segmentation API](./create-a-segment.md) tutorial or created a segment definition using [Segment Builder](../ui/overview.md), please do so before proceeding with this tutorial.

-## Scheduled evaluation
+## Scheduled evaluation {#scheduled-evaluation}

 Through scheduled evaluation, your IMS Org can create a recurring schedule to automatically run export jobs.